How to do the Gold Coast Hinterland

 The ultimate for any outdoor adventurer is the Gold Coast Hinterland Great Walk – a 54km trail connecting two plateaus that will take at least three days to complete.

-There’s a bathtub with views right out across the valleys so you can luxuriate all afternoon; although there are hundreds of kilometres of walking trails right outside, and paddy melons will pay you a visit each morning and night.
+There’s a bathtub with views right out across the valleys so you can luxuriate all afternoon if you fancy (although there are hundreds of kilometres of walking trails right outside) and paddy melons will pay you a visit each morning and night.

 If wine tasting’s your fancy, the Hinterland is now home to Queensland’s fastest-growing wine region.
 There’s picturesque wineries with award-winning restaurants attached, mostly nearby Mt Tamborine.
 One of the best has to be Cedar Creek Estate whose restaurant looks out over a lake that’s home to platypus.